 3 Consider seeking a third party indemnity guarantee

 If the value of the lost share certificate is significant (or may become material if the share price rises a lot), the company may feel that the existing shareholder on their own lacks the means to provide an adequate indemnity.
-The same may the true if the circumstances of the loss are suspicious.
+The same may be true if the circumstances of the loss are suspicious.

 4 Record the replacement share certificate

-It’s good practice to minute in a directors’ meeting both the loss of the old certificate and approval of the issue of a replacement certificate.
+It’s good practice to minute in a directors’ meeting both the loss of the old certificate and the approval of the issue of a replacement certificate.

 5 Issue the share certificate